Roswell Field Putnam: Putnam as carpenter

-Putnam’s training as architect
+Putnam’s training as an architect

 It was probably in the latter half of the 1870s that Putnam undertook training for the architectural profession.
 The customary path to becoming an architect in the U.S. in this period was to spend time as an apprentice in an architectural office, learning at the elbow of an established practitioner.
 Formal courses in architecture were not instituted until later in the century.
-The distinction between builder and architect was not always clear cut, but from the records that survive from 1883 onward, it appears that once Putnam established himself as “architect” in Amherst, he employed others as builders, contractors, or specialized craftsmen and did not pick up a hammer himself.
+The distinction between builder and architect was not always clear-cut, but from the records that survive from 1883 onward, it appears that once Putnam established himself as “architect” in Amherst, he employed others as builders, contractors, or specialized craftsmen and did not pick up a hammer himself.

 According to the Daily Hampshire Gazette, Putnam learned architecture from James E. Fuller of Worcester, Massachusetts.
 Born in 1836, Fuller had already been a master-builder and a contractor in Athol, Massachusetts, though he was only 29 when he came to Worcester.
-In 1866 Fuller formed a partnership with Stephen C. Earle in Worcester, and the firm later opened an office in Boston as well.
+In 1866, Fuller formed a partnership with Stephen C. Earle in Worcester, and the firm later opened an office in Boston as well.
 The partnership lasted 10 years.
 “Though it is impossible to distinguish exactly the separate contributions of Earle and Fuller to their partnership, it appears that Earle was the designer, Fuller the builder,” according to Curtis Dahl, whose monograph on Earle is the most complete study of the architect.
 Dahl further posits that the Boston office was opened only to be able to attract inexpensive draftsmen, but that the heart of the firm’s work was in Worcester.
-The firm’s bread-and-butter work was designing stone churches in a Richardsonian Romanesque/Gothic idiom, although they did residential and commercial buildings as well.
+The firm’s bread-and-butter work was designing stone churches in a Richardsonian Romanesque and Gothic idiom, although they did residential and commercial buildings as well.

 After Fuller parted from Earle, he partnered in 1878 with Ward P. Delano to form the firm Fuller & Delano, which for more than two decades was one of the most successful firms in Worcester.
 The latter firm’s practice seems to have been geared toward institutional buildings (schools, hospitals, libraries and firehouses), with relatively few residential commissions.